Land and Field Drainage

 Wet land will not produce to its potential and allow farmers to maximise crop yield and extend the grazing season.
 Poorly drained land costs more as a result of higher fuel costs, increased labour and greater use of fertilizers, chemicals and seeds.

 Excessive water replaces air in the soil depriving roots of vital oxygen.
 Removing surplus water from the land improves soil structure and prevents problems caused by waterlogging as well as having direct benefits in terms of higher yields.
-Free draining soils enhances seed germination as a result of greater warming which allows greater crop establishment and improve yields.
+Free draining soils enhance seed germination as a result of greater warming which allows greater crop establishment and improvimprovese yields.

 The cost of land drainage has fallen significantly over the years and the use of natural materials such as clay has added benefits as with good management, clay pipe systems can last indefinitely.